Washington Statistical Society on Meetup Washington Statistical Society on LinkedIn

 The recipient of the Roger Herriot Award will be chosen by a committee comprising representatives of the Social Statistics and Government Statistics Sections of the American Statistical Association, and of the Washington Statistical Society.
 Roger Herriot was associated with, and strongly supportive of, these organizations during his career.
 The award consists of a $1,000 honorarium and a framed citation, which will be presented at a ceremony at the Joint Statistical Meetings.
 The Washington Statistical Society will also host a seminar given by the winner on a subject of his or her own choosing.

-Nominations for the 2024 award will be accepted until April 15, 2024.
+Nominations for the 2025 award will be accepted until date TBA, likely sometime in April 2025.
 Nomination packages should contain:

 • A nomination letter that includes references to specific examples of the nominee's contributions to innovation in Federal statistics.
 These contributions can be to methodology, procedure, organization, administration, or other areas of Federal statistics, and need not have been made by or while a Federal employee.